 Royal Home with Elaborate Rooms and Changing Exhibits

 Kensington Palace is a private Royal Home and permanent visitor attraction of the Royal Collection.
-Try on historical clothes, enjoy afternoon tea in The Orangery and see special exhibitions, such as Diana; Designing for a Princess and Victoria; A Royal Childhood.
+Try on historical clothes, enjoy afternoon tea in The Orangery and see special exhibitions.
+Expect special events relating to the late Queen's life for 2023.

 The party palace

 Sir Christopher Wren - The great architect, astronomer, mathematician and builder of St Paul's Cathedral was responsible for upgrading Nottingham House into a palace.
 The year was 1689, King William III and Queen Mary II (the only joint monarchs - think William and Mary College) were on the throne, and Britain was on the brink of greatness.
 Work on the palace gathered pace, and unfortunately, a workman was killed in an accident.
 The Queen describes the upsetting experience as humbling.

 Kensington became a party palace; an era began of magnificent balls and entertainment lasting into the small hours.
 Attendees numbered over a thousand on some occasions.
 Unlike many Royal marriages, William and Mary were faithful companions; they loved each other dearly.
 Queen Mary died of smallpox in 1694, and the large scale parties ended.

 Later, Queen Anne invested in a 'greenhouse'.
 Sir Christopher Wren designed the greenhouse, so it ended up a rather handsome building with elegant pillars and carving by Grinling Gibbons, the expert carver who worked on many palaces and St Paul's Cathedral.
 The Queen loved her greenhouse or Orangery as it becomes to be known.